asef69/Engineering-Life-Tracker-frontend/README.md

 ## 👤 Author

-Engineering Life Tracker - Frontend
+Engineering Life Tracker - Frontend (Asef Kabir)

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
-- Vite for the fast build tool
-- All contributors and users of this project

----

 **Note**: This is the frontend application.
 Make sure you have the corresponding backend server running for full functionality.